a10networks/a10-neutron-lbaas/README.md

 service neutron-server restart
 ```

-Note: it is no longer necessary to restart neutron when adding, updating or deleting a10-devices or a10-vthunders using the neutron cli.
+Note: it is no longer necessary to restart neutron when adding, updating or deleting a10-devices or a10-vthunders using the neutron cli; but it is necessary to restart when updating the `config.py` file directly.

 ## Example architectures